Shukaaa/rapid-ts/README.md

 ## Description

-The "@rapid-api/rapid-ts" package allows you to quickly create a REST API with tiny js/ts configurations.
-The API stores custom data locally in a folder.
-It is designed to generate small, and performant APIs for fast testing or as an API for quick projects.
+`@rapid-api/rapid-ts` is a lightweight package for quickly creating REST APIs with minimal JS/TS configuration.
+It is specialized in CRUD operations and stores custom data locally in a folder.
+Designed for speed and efficiency, it enables the rapid development of small, high-performance APIs, making it ideal for fast testing or quick project setups.

 ## Installation